 AS/ NZS IEC 62471- Photo biological Safety of Lamps and Lamp System.

 |Printable version (PDF)|

-|Purpose||To assist the University in achieving and maintaining best practice and compliance with radiation legislation and the University's ARPANSA license conditions.|
+|Purpose||To describe how the University establish, implements and maintains best prectice and complinace with radiation legislation and University ARPANSA licence.|

 |Approved By:||Chief Operating Officer|

 |Contact Area||Safety and Wellbeing|

 Australian Radiation Protection and Nuclear Safety (License Charges) Regulations 2018

 Australian Radiation Protection and Nuclear Safety Act 1998